reducejs/postcss-simple-import/README.md

 Receives the glob string, and an object `{ cwd: dirname_of_the_processed_file }`.

-Should return a promise which resolves to an array of file paths.
+Should return an array (or a promise) of file paths.

 Type: `true`
 A promisified version of [glob](https://github.com/isaacs/node-glob) is used.